Muscle Structure & Physiology Flashcards

 Nebulin

-What connects it to the Z line?
+What connects myosin to the Z line?

 Titin

-Extrafusal fibers are responsible for ___ and have ___ neurons
+Extrafusal fibers are responsible for ___, and have ___ neurons.

 responsible for movement (contraction) and have motor neurons

-Intrafusal fibers have ___, and ___ neurons
+Intrafusal fibers are responsible for ___, and have ___ neurons.

-have stretch receptors (muscle spindle organs) and motor and sensory neurons
+responsible for sensing stretch/pull with stretch receptors (muscle spindle organs) and motor and sensory neurons

 Which muscle fibers are responsible for movement/contraction?